 If you’re quick about your sightseeing in Sintra (or if you’re visiting in summer when the days are longer), you might have time to swing by Cabo da Roca.
 This windswept headland is the westernmost point of mainland Europe.
 It’s a bit out of the way, but the rugged beauty of the Atlantic coast makes it worth the trip if you can manage it.

 Five full days in Lisbon?
-Now we’re really living the dream!
+So close to a week!
 With this much time, you can dive deep into the city’s lesser-known corners and really get a feel for local life.
 Let’s make the most of your final day in this captivating city.

 Day 5: Off the Beaten Path